 Ever wondered why art is a meditative practice or why is observation important in creativity?

 Art can be meditative when it is done with self-awareness.
 Practising art with self-awareness can relax you physically and mentally.
 Artists usually depict what they see and experience, for which eyes are essential tools in the artist’s toolkit.
-However, they are not the only senses involved in observing an object or event.
+However, they are not the only senses involved in observation in art.
 The art of keen observation is also meditation when we pay attention to something closely.

 Every art school has nature drawing as the foundation subject, when learning drawing.
 When one studies drawing nature, one eventually observes many mostly overlooked details.
+This practice of observation in art enables students to appreciate the intricacies of their surroundings.
 For example, each leaf has so many details.
 Nature has so much to offer, the different shapes, forms, colours, light, cast shadows, and the rhythm of the design formed by all these.
 All the different types of species and their designs are rich sources of inspiration.

 Through the art of observation, one can gather information.
 This gathered information can act as a repository for aspiring artists to create their work.